News

 • Not ideal for apps with heavy initialization or GUI/headless UIs

-docker-slim is a powerful and convenient tool for automatically optimizing Docker images.
+docker-slim is an efficient and user-friendly tool designed to automate the optimization of Docker images.
 It significantly reduces image size, boosts security, and speeds up deployments — all without requiring manual Dockerfile rewrites.
 It’s especially valuable in production, microservices, cloud, and CI/CD environments.

 If you’re not using docker-slim yet, now is a great time to try it.
 It’s a small step that can make a huge difference in the quality and efficiency of your infrastructure.